 The Old Setup

 For the longest time, I had my desk up against a wall because I liked being near the window.
-Because of this, I had a lot of room behind me and whenever I jumped on webcam, viewers could see a portion of my guest bed since I’m set up in our guest bedroom (awkward!).
+Because of this, I had a lot of room behind me and whenever I jumped on webcam, viewers could see a portion of my guest bed since I was set up in our guest bedroom at the time (awkward!).

 Because of this, I usually took my video calls from my living room, but often times our living room would be a bit cluttered and I risked the chance of my dog barking when people walked past the front door.
 In short, my set up and the layout of my rooms was not conducive to being an online entrepreneur.